eXtremeDB native C# interface delivers the fastest database in C#/.NET

 C# Objects and Simplified Programming

 With the eXtremeDB native C# interface, developers work with the real-time database entirely from within the C# programming language.
 There is no external database definition, and no requirement to compile a database schema.

 Instead, the interface uses C#’s reflection capability to discover database classes and their fields that are defined in the application, via class definition syntax (see Figures 1 and 2).
 This streamlines coding, and the developer’s experience is one of working with “plain old” C# objects.

-Optionally, the C# class definitions can be used to generate a schema that, in turn, can be processed by McObject’s schema compiler, so that C/C++ and C# programs can use the same database.
+Optionally, the C# class definitions can be used to generate a schema that, in turn, can be processed by McObject’s schema compiler, so that C/C++, C# and even Java programs can use the same database.

 Figure 2. eXtremeDB’s native C# API uses C# reflection to discover classes, their fields and other characteristics at run-time.

 What are the database options in C# when an application calls for the highest possible responsiveness?
 While not an exhaustive list of options, consider: